 In this period the Lord Mayor’s Show developed into a truly impressive day-long pageant and spectacle, with hundreds taking part and thousands lining the route.
 Bowling alleys, gaming-houses and alehouses were all popular, despite magistrates trying to control their custom.
 Alehouses were lively meeting places for music and conviviality, with ballads pasted on the walls to encourage communal singing.
 A Swiss visitor to Tudor London wrote that “scattered about the city” were inns, taverns and beer gardens “where much amusement may be had with eating, drinking, fiddling, and the rest”.
 He thought it worth commenting that “the women as well as the men, in fact more often than they, will frequent the taverns or ale-houses for enjoyment”.
 The mixing of women and men in Tudor London surprised some travellers.
 They mentioned the practice of kissing as a greeting, with guests expected to kiss the hostess and her whole household both when they arrived and when they left.
 Erasmus wrote that “whenever a meeting takes place there is kissing in abundance; in fact whatever way you turn, you are never without it.”
 He thought that it was a fashion which “cannot be commended enough”.

 Tudor London, with its overlapping communities, was a complex, lively and rewarding city in which to live.
-By the time that the Tudor dynasty came to an end with Elizabeth’s death in 1603, its population had reached 200,000, having increased fourfold since Henry VII’s accession in 1485.
+By the time that the Tudors dynasty came to an end with Elizabeth I’s death in 1603, its population had reached 200,000, having increased fourfold since Henry VII’s accession in 1485.
 That was just one reflection of how dominant the city was within England, in terms of its economic, social, political, legal and cultural influence.

 London had also gained a far wider international reach as its merchants traded with an expanding range of ports across much of the world.
 A greater volume and ever-widening variety of fine goods were imported; many of them found their way into London’s myriad shops and households.
 The congestion in the streets and on the river reflected the city’s industrious and prospering society.
 Problems remained, for growth brought overcrowding and bad living conditions for the poor.
 Epidemic diseases could not be prevented, but the rapid recovery from the sporadic outbreaks demonstrated London’s social and economic resilience.
 A French visitor in 1578 was so enthused by the city that he wrote that “rumour of the greatness, prosperity, singularities and splendours of London fly and run to the ends of the whole world”.